 If you know the area you are interested in, revisit some of your textbooks.
 Many contain case studies or discussion questions that you can use to get ideas.
 For example, Mullins Management and Organisational Behaviour includes case studies and discussion questions; Johnson's Exploring Strategy includes case studies from businesses, and key readings.
 The most recent marketing books will look at recent trends - for example, see Dibb's Marketing which includes a Topical Insights talking point.

 Find out what the current issues are by browsing through our magazines in the Library such as Winning Edge for marketing, or Travel Trade Gazette for tourism.
 Online, you can find very recent articles by restricting your search in Discover to very current information, or limit your results to Trade Magazines which tend to have more news and commentary.
-The home page of Emerald lists the top requested articles of the week which might give you some ideas.

 Internet searches are very useful to identify key topics in the news and reported in online trade magazines.
 Keep an eye on the CIPD website if you are interested in HR, and sign up to email alerts from their organisation.
 Most newspapers have a business section such as the Guardian or the Financial Times.

 Once you've decided on a topic, you should start doing some preliminary research to get an idea of what information is available.
 Think about the type of information you need - this will direct the type of search you need to do.